percona/pxc-docs/docs/bootstrap.md

-# Bootstrapping the First Node
+# Bootstrap the first node

 After you [configure all PXC nodes](configure.md#configure), initialize the cluster by bootstrapping the first node.
 The initial node must contain all the data that